khalid-hussain/theprophetsprayer/MARKDOWN/appendices/appendix_6.md

 # Analysis of the narrations regarding the saying of āmīn by the Imam and the Congregation

+\chaptermark{The saying of āmīn by the Imam and the Congregation}

 From: _Silsilah al-Aḥādīth al-Ḍaʿīfah_ (951--2) by Shaykh al-Albānī

 ## “When he said _āmīn_, those behind him would say _āmīn_, such that there was a lot of noise in the mosque.” {.unnumbered}